mbukatov/pylatest/docs/quickstart.rst

  Getting started with Pylatest
 ===============================

-Pylatest is mainly a Sphinx_ extension, so check `Sphinx Tutorial`_ first if you are not familiar with sphinx.
+First of all, Pylatest is a Sphinx_ extension, so check `Sphinx Tutorial`_ first if you are not familiar with Sphinx.

 Installation